+Director of Human Resources

-Director and Curator of the Owens Art Gallery Emily Falvey, B.A., M.A.
+Director and Curator of the Owens Art Gallery

+Emily Falvey, B.A., M.A.

-Director of Athletics and Recreation Pierre Arsenault, B.P.Ed., M.A.
+Director of Athletics and Recreation

+Jacques Bellefleur, B.Sc., MHK

-Director of Accessibility and Student Wellness Matt Maston, B.A., B.Ed., M.Ed.
+Director of Accessibility and Student Wellness

+Matt Maston, B.A., B.Ed., M.Ed.